Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Bringing Home a New Labrador Retriever: One-Time Costs

-The overall one-time costs involved in bringing home a new Labrador Retriever puppy can vary.
-Of course, there are costs involved in adoption or purchasing a puppy from a breeder.
-This can range from a few hundred dollars to thousands of dollars depending on where you buy them and whether they need a check-up or regular vet visits.
+The overall one-time costs of bringing home a new Labrador Retriever puppy can vary.
+Of course, there are costs involved in adopting or purchasing a puppy from a breeder.
+These can range from a few hundred dollars to thousands of dollars, depending on where you buy them and their pedigree.

 Free